 Increasingly, Seafood Watch is working on a global scale – taking a markets-based approach that harnesses the purchasing power of businesses large and small in order to shift fishing and aquaculture practices around the world in more sustainable directions.

-Jennifer Dianto Kemmerly, Director of Global Fisheries and Aquaculture
+Jennifer Dianto Kemmerly, Vice President of Global Ocean Initiatives

 "Ratings and certifications are complementary tools that can inform and reward those fisheries and aquaculture operations who are moving along the path to sustainability.
 Seafood Watch is committed to this collaboration, because sustainability wins when ratings and certifications work well together."